RevealSite Team

 See Smart Websites & SEO →Clinical services are where independent pharmacies create separation that chains can't close.
 Most chain locations are optimized for volume dispensing, not clinical care.
 That gap is your opportunity to compete with chain pharmacies on value rather than price.

 Precedence Research valued the US compounding pharmacy market at $6.0 billion in 2024, projected to reach $10.8 billion by 2034 at a 6.2% CAGR.
 Chain pharmacies largely exited compounding because it requires specialized training, equipment, and individualized attention that doesn't fit their throughput model.
 If you compound, promote it aggressively in your local marketing and on your GBP profile.
+Leading with compounding is one of the clearest pharmacy differentiation strategy moves available, since most chains have already exited the category entirely.

 An AMCP Foundation survey published in the Journal of Managed Care & Specialty Pharmacy found that 52% of pharmacies with lab capabilities offer point-of-care testing, most commonly for influenza, blood glucose, and HbA1c.
 These are high-margin, high-trust services that bring patients through the door for reasons beyond picking up a prescription.
 The CDC reported that pharmacies administered 36.31 million adult flu vaccine doses during the 2024-25 season alone.
 Chains handle basic flu and COVID shots, but many skip travel vaccines, shingles programs, and pediatric immunizations entirely.
 Fill that gap.